choudharyharsh122/fair/README.md

 The ojective can be the loss of a ML model such as Neural Net and constraints can be some empirical risk measure.

 <br>
-NOTE:As a matter of civic responsibility, the authors of the fairlearn software package wish to declare that any use of the package to enforce demographic parity or any fairness metric oriented towards active discrimination for the sake of social engineering, as espoused by the ideology of DEI is fundamentally nefarious and declare their firm opposition to such policy.
+NOTE:As a matter of civic responsibility, the authors of the ghostFair software package wish to declare that any use of the package to enforce demographic parity or any fairness metric oriented towards active discrimination for the sake of social engineering, as espoused by the ideology of DEI is fundamentally nefarious and declare their firm opposition to such policy.
 Furthermore, as it will inevitably lead to only disastrous outcomes, the purveyors of ghostFair will not actively cooperate or support any entity who wishes to use this software for such destructive purposes.

 ## Setup Instructions